SEMICeu/documentation/puri.md

 # Persistent URIs (PURIs)

-Persistent URIs are identifiers in the form of a URI that are maintained for eternity.
+Persistent URIs are identifiers in the form of a URI that are maintained indefinitely.
 They provide stability for data through space and time.

-A key aspect for persistent URIs is dereferenceability.
-Technically it means that content negotation is active for the PURI.
+A key aspect for persistent URIs is *dereferenceability*.
+Technically it means that content negotiation is active for the PURI.
-Without it, nobody can verify the original values, and the risk exists that a local usage changes the semantics for the identifier unnoticed.
+Without it, it would not be possible to verify the original values, and the risk exists that a local usage changes the semantics for the identifier unnoticed.
-Dereferencing is thus a technical mean to ensure that semantics are stable and it is not shifting "behind the back" of the users.
+Dereferencing is thus a technical mean to ensure that semantics are stable and not shifting "behind the back" of the users.

 PURIs form the foundation of data specifications.